Our Bylaws

 vi.
 Formal adoption requires a vote of at least five Board members.

-A. The General Manager, in conjunction with the Board will prepare a proposed two year budget for the next two fiscal years by the December board meeting of each year.
-Revisions to the budget may be made at any time by a majority vote of the board members present at any regular or special meeting of the Board.
+B. The General Manager, in conjunction with the Board, will prepare a proposed two-year budget for the next two fiscal years by the December board meeting of each year.
+Revisions to the budget may be made at any time by a majority vote of the board members present at any regular or special meetings of the Board.

-A. Upon dissolution of the Association, after paying off all debts and obligations, members shall receive their equitable share of the proceeds remaining to the extent practicable.
+Upon dissolution of the Association, after paying off all debts and obligations, members shall receive their equitable share of the proceeds ‘remaining to the extent practicable.
 Equitable is defined as being proportional to the quantity of Impact Units associated with each Member.